RuthlessJailer/RuthlessJailer/README.md

 - 🥋 Tae Kwon Doe (currently a 🔴 belt).
 - ⚡ Fun fact: I was born in Russia, have a dual-citizenship, and am bilingual.

+#### this summer I plan to
+- 🚗 Buy and rebuild a truck.
+- 📖 Read a lot.
+- 🅰 Get a CompTIA A+ certification.
+- 🏊‍♂️ Do swim team.

 ---